SIGN UP TO JUDGE

-The men and women who have judged for us in the past rave about their experience.
+The people who have judged for us in the past rave about their experience!
 Mock Trials are not just intellectual competition- they are perfomances, which we believe you will find entertaining, complex, and impressive.

 Mock Trial is a tool many students use to explore their interest in studying law.
 Volunteering with our school's Mock Trial program is an excellent way for you to show your support for undergraduate education and the legal profession.
 We often hear that undergraduate competitors are inspiring to judges- it's important to realize that the inspiration goes both ways!

 The 8th Annual Colonial Classic will be held in-person at W&M in Williamsburg

 Judges can volunteer for one (or more!) of four rounds.
 The rounds take place as follows: